 The Town's budgets are adopted as required by North Carolina General Statutes.
 An annual budget is adopted for the General Fund, Special Revenue Fund, Capital Reserve and Silt Removal Fund, Capital Reserve Capital Project Fund, and the enterprise funds.
 All annual appropriations lapse at the fiscal year-end.
-Project ordinances are adopted for the Buffalo Creek Park Capital Project Fund.
+Project ordinances are adopted for the Buffalo Creek Park Capital Project Fund, the Strip Center Mall Capital Project Fund, and the Greenline Enterprise Fund Capital Project Fund.
 All budgets are prepared using the modified accrual basis of accounting.